AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Can blockchains work cooperatively to secure each other?
 It certainly seems that there is nothing *in principle* that prohibits this.
 Can we come up with a way to do this?

-The idea of one blockchain 'tracking' another blockchain via chain-headers and SPV proofs is not new: I (loosely) proposed a system to do this for the purposes of rich cross-chain exchange in 2013 (1,2).
-I wrote an implementation in the very early days of Ethereum (3), a precursor to the later-successful BTCRelay (4).
+The idea of one blockchain 'tracking' another blockchain via chain-headers and SPV proofs is not new: I (loosely) proposed a system which used this method to support rich cross-chain exchange in 2013 (1,2).
+I wrote a simplified implementation in the very early days of Ethereum (3), a precursor to the later-successful BTCRelay (4).
 The general idea of one blockchain tracking the headers of another will be our starting point.

 * 1: https://bitcointalk.org/index.php?topic=198032.0
 * 2: https://bitcointalk.org/index.php?topic=598784.0